 - Willows should be progressively removed from river catchments and replaced with indigenous vegetation to improve overall habitat quality.
 To minimise disturbance and potential erosion, willow trunks should be cut and hand-painted with herbicide while the root system is left intact to rot naturally; sites where willows have been removed should be replanted as soon as possible with appropriate native trees and shrubs.

-- In cases where a weedy species dominates both banks of a creek or river for a considerable distance (e.g. 200 metres or more), consideration should be given to staging removal programs so the plant is eliminated from one bank in one year and the opposite bank in a later year.
+- In cases where one or more weedy species dominate both banks of a creek or river for a substantial distance (e.g. 70 metres or more), consideration should be given to staging removal programs so weeds are eliminated from one bank in one year and the opposite bank in a later year.
+A single-bank approach to weed removal is particularly recommended in places where water depth drops to 30 cm (or less) for part or all of the year, contributing to the risk that a platypus may be targeted successfully by predators in the absence of protective plant cover.

 - Herbicides used to control riparian weeds should never be allowed to enter the water, either directly or through storm run-off.
 Areas of bare soil caused by herbicide use should be planted (or reseeded) as soon as possible with appropriate indigenous species.